HariMSS-WebGIS/instant_webgis_viewer/README.md

 # Instant WebGIS Viewer — QGIS Plugin

-**Export any QGIS vector layer to a fully interactive shareable HTML map in one click.**
+**Export any QGIS vector or raster layer to a fully interactive shareable HTML map in one click.**

 No server.
 No Apache.
 No configuration.
 Just click Export and share!